digitaldesignlabs/talisman/README.md

 ````

 #### Blocks ####
-A block defines a chunk of text within the template.
-Blocks can used as loops (by assigning iterators to them); as ifs (by removing them when some condition is met) or simply as a way of defining a scope.
-A block is inherently none of these; its behaviour depends entirely on how you treat it.
+A block defines a section of template text.
+Blocks can used as loops (by assigning iterators to them); as condtionals (by removing them when some condition is met) or simply as a way of defining a scope.
+A block is inherently none of these; its behaviour depends on how you treat it.
 Like HTML, blocks may nest, but may not overlap.

 ```js
 // This will output: